 The Man Mandir Palace is an elaborate structure covered in unique blue ceramic tiles, situated at the edge of the fort that will mesmerize you with its charm.

 Your visit to Gwalior is incomplete without a visit to this monumental fort that graces the Gwalior skyline.
+Not only this fort there are numerous places to visit in Gwalior for your next trip.

 7. Golconda Fort- Telangana